gvwilson/change/CONTRIBUTING.md

 Contributions are very welcome;
 please contact us [by email][email] or by filing an issue in [our repository][repo].
-All contributors must abide by our [Code of Conduct](./CODE_OF_CONDUCT.md).
+All contributors must abide by our Code of Conduct.

 ## Setup and Operation

 -   Install [uv][uv].
--   Create a virtual environment by running `uv venv --python 3.12` in the root directory.
+-   Create a virtual environment by running `uv venv` in the root directory.
 -   Activate it by running `source .venv/bin/activate` in your shell.
 -   Install dependencies by running `uv sync`.
--   This project uses [McCole][mccole] to generate HTML and check the project's structure
--   Run `make` on its own to see a list of common commands
+-   Run `make` on its own to see a list of common commands.

 | make task | effect                            |
 | --------- | ----------------------------------|